Bourgtheroulde-Infreville

 Bourgtheroulde-Infreville (/fr/) is a former commune in the Eure department in Normandy in northern France.
 It is the seat of the commune of Grand-Bourgtheroulde.

 History

 The Battle of Bourgthéroulde was fought between English loyalist and Norman rebels in 1124.
+In 1964 Bourgtheroulde absorbed the former commune Boscherville.
+The commune Bourgtheroulde-Infreville was created in 1973 by the merger of the former communes Bourgtheroulde and Infreville.
 On 1 January 2016, Bosc-Bénard-Commin, Bourgtheroulde-Infreville and Thuit-Hébert merged, becoming one commune called Grand-Bourgtheroulde.